Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Conclusions

-We also suggest two intriguing observational consequences that require further observational and theoretical investigation.
+We also suggest two intriguing observational consequences that require further observational and theoretical investigation, also previously noted in Ref.~\cite{Balkin:2023xtr} (see also Ref.~\cite{Gao:2021fyk} for similar effects of scalar fields with Yukawa couplings to SM fermions).
 As shown in Fig.~\ref{fig:mr}, the mass-radius relation of neutron stars with a $\theta = \pi$ core is indicative of rapid stiffening of the equation of state at intermediate density.
-Additionally, for some $\varepsilon$ there are missing crust layers, resulting in very small radii for low mass neutron stars, similar to strange quark stars.
+Additionally, for some $\varepsilon$ there are missing crust layers, resulting in very small radii for low-mass neutron stars, similar to strange quark stars.
 With data from the NICER x-ray observations as well as neutron star merger measurements with LVK and future gravitational wave observatories, a precisely known mass-radius relation would strongly constrain the presence or absence of a $\theta = \pi$ core.
 A second intriguing possibility is self-bound objects at $\theta = \pi$ which we call $\pi$-balls, with densities close to nuclear density and stabilized by the attractive axion potential rather than gravity.
-These objects can have different masses and sizes, ranging from lighter than typical asteroid masses to planet masses.
+These objects can have different masses and sizes, ranging from planet to white dwarf masses.
 Further studies are required to understand their formation in violent events such as supernovae or neutron star mergers, their growth in the interstellar and intergalactic medium, as well as the resulting observational signatures.